Your breast lift surgery consultation

 Step 1: Administering anaesthesia

-For your comfort, breast lift surgery is always performed under general anaesthesia.
-Dr Laniewski works alongside highly qualified anaesthetists to ensure your safety during the procedure.
+Breast Mastopexy (Breast Lift) surgery is always performed under general anaesthesia.
+Dr Laniewski works with qualified and registered anaesthetists during the procedure.

 Step 2: Making the incisions

 There are a number of potential incision options for this procedure.
-The right breast lift technique for you will depend on your breast size and shape, size and position of your areolas, the quality of your skin and the degree of breast sagging.
+This will depend on the patient’s breast size and shape, size and position of your areolas, the quality of skin and the degree of breast ptosis.
 Considering these factors, Dr Laniewski may make an incision:

 - Around the areola